JohanssonRein/JohanssonRein/README.md

-- 👋 Hi, I’m @JohanssonRein, an undergrad mathematican -
+- 👋 Hi, I’m @JohanssonRein, a mathematican
+-
 - 👀 I’m interested in cooking, curling, and video games like Warframe, ETS2, MSFS, Halo, Minecraft, GTA, and of course, mathematics.